gaetanX21/e3-egnn/README.md

 ## Contributing

 Contributions are welcome!
+Especially implementing an SE(3) equivariant model as it should produce better results.
 Please:
 1. Fork the repository.
 2. Create a new branch (`feature/new-feature`).
 3. Submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - Hoogeboom et al. for their foundational work on E(3)-equivariant GNNs.
-- PyTorch Geometric for their excellent framework for graph data.
+- PyTorch Geometric for their framework for graph data.
 - The QM9 dataset creators.